Comparing Bluehost vs. Rackspace is a bit like comparing apples and oranges.

 Rackspace claims to have 5,000 workers working around the clock in their customer service department, with most of them attending to customers.
 There is no way to verify this claim, but we suppose it has something to it.
 Companies do not often tell bald-faced lies without some factual backing (or do they? we do not know).
 In any case, Rackspace offers 24/7 customer support and are known for being quick to respond to questions.
 Response time, at least in our case, was around two minutes and the live reps that we contacted were friendly and knowledgeable.
 We had no trouble with them.
 They also maintain a great knowledge base that ensures that customers rarely have to go through the trouble of contacting live support.

 Both web hosts boast of stellar customer support structures, and we have no problems.
 However, one web host has to win.
-In this case, Bluehost edges it for us because of their special Blue flash feature.
+In this case, Bluehost edges it for us because of its special Blue flash feature.

 One of the most important things to take note of when choosing a prospective website is their security infrastructure.
 Generally, web hosts take security seriously.
 However, the difference lies in whether they offer the basics, like website security, backups and SSL certificates at no extra charge.
 Web hosts who offer these features free of charge are better than those who do not, as it would cost the end user more money to secure their website.

 Bluehost, out the gate, offers a free SSL certificate, Sitelock features, and Domain privacy.
 The Domain privacy feature ensures that personal information of users isn’t available on public WHOIS listings and Sitelock is a third party software that scans for malware and protects your website from attacks.
 SpamExperts, a security feature offered by Bluehost, protects your mail from spam and malicious emails.
 To some extent, Bluehost also provides free backups.
 However, these backups are not guaranteed.
 That means, while Bluehost might provide you with a backup, it is advisable that you back up your account yourself.
 This is their official position on the matter;